FujitsuLaboratories/CAC/cac/pruning/README.md

                                               train_loader, val_loader, criterion)
 ```
 For more information about model_info, refer to the `Setting for "model_info"` section.
-See the `Docstring` section for details on arguments and return values.

 ### 4. How to use the model after pruning